hashicorp/consul/website/source/docs/agent/checks.html.md

   have different shells on the same host.
 Check output for Docker is limited to 4KB.
 Any output larger than this will be truncated.
-In Consul 0.9.0 and later, the agent must be configured with [`enable_script_checks`](/docs/agent/options.html#_enable_script_checks) set to `true` in order to enable script checks.
+In Consul 0.9.0 and later, the agent must be configured with [`enable_script_checks`](/docs/agent/options.html#_enable_script_checks) set to `true` in order to enable Docker health checks.

 ## Check Definition